-to continue rebuilding resilience.
-To make the most relevant, effective and efficient contributions to UHC, we prioritised the We are excited about embarking on the development of the next development of tools that are intended to support country teams organisational strategy, 2025-2030 to ensure a smooth evolution to connect the communities with whom we work to quality, from the current one.
-We will consult internally and externally to affordable, inclusive and comprehensive healthcare, in keeping assess our achievements, understand the landscape and identify with each country's UHC strategy.
-Our experience has shown strategic options.
-The Board will be actively engaged in the that aligning with national priorities, working within existing process. structures, sharing knowledge and learning, and strengthening capacity at all levels helps to are all critical to achieving UHC.
+We are excited about embarking on the development of the next organisational strategy, 2025-2030 to ensure a smooth evolution from the current one.
+We will consult internally and externally to assess our achievements, understand the landscape and identify strategic options.
+The Board will be actively engaged in the process.